rest-for-physics/rest-for-physics.github.io/data-analysis/using-rdataframe.md

 ---
 layout: default
-title: Filtering events
+title: Using RDataFrame
-parent: REST Basics
+parent: Data analysis
-nav_order: 12
+nav_order: 5
 ---

-## Filtering events using analysis observables conditions
+## Using RDataFrame for data analysis
 {: .no_toc }

 ### Table of contents